Risk-free bet offers are a great source of matched betting profit. They’re a popular type of offer and pretty straightforward to do.

 When you place a risk-free bet and it loses, the bookmaker will credit you a refund.

 If the refund is paid in cash, there’s nothing more to do.
-If, however, your refund is in the form of a free bet or bonus, you’ll need to convert your free bet into cash or complete the bonus wagering requirements.
+However, if your refund is in the form of a free bet or bonus, you’ll need to convert your free bet into cash or complete the bonus wagering requirements.

-Either way, you’ll end up with some cash back in your pocket and that’s what enables you to make guaranteed profits from this type of offer.
+Either way, you’ll have some cash back in your pocket, and it’s that that enables you to make fixed profits from this type of offer.

-The strategy is similar to that of a ‘Bet X, Get X’ type offer, you just need to tweak things a little.
-Instead of placing a straightforward back and lay, you need to overlay slightly.
-Don’t worry, all will become clear in the following example.
+The strategy is similar to a ‘Bet X, Get Y’ type offer, only with a slight tweak.
+Instead of placing a straight back and lay, you need to overlay slightly.
+Don’t worry; all will become clear in the following example.

 How to profit from risk-free bets

-I’m going to walk you through a risk-free bet offer run by Coral on horse racing.
-This was a reload offer targeted towards existing customers.
+I’ll walk you through a risk-free bet offer run by Coral.
+This is a reload offer targeting existing customers.

-As always, it’s important that you read the terms and conditions of any offer thoroughly before getting involved.
-Here are the main points to note for this Coral offer…
+As always, you must read the terms and conditions of any offer thoroughly before getting involved.
+Here are the main points to note for this Coral offer.

-- Applies to first real money bet on horse racing within the promotional period.
+- Applies to your first real money bet on horse racing within the promotional period.